EDWARD ANDERSON, JR.

 Owner: President/Chief Executive Officer

-Edward Anderson, Jr. is President and Chief Executive Officer of the Anderson Institute of Music and Performing Arts (AIM) and its multiple subsidiaries including Sky Walk Records.
-He is responsible for guiding the overall activities of the affiliate music companies such as The IMPACT Foundation, the Sky City Music Company and the Sun Valley Choirs, Inc. Prior to founding AIM in 2005 and Sky Walk Records in 2008, Mr. Anderson was Executive Director of the Algonquin Theater in New York City and Executive Director of American Red Cross chapters in New York, Florida and California.
+Edward Anderson, Jr. is President and Chief Executive Officer of the Anderson Institute of Music and Performing Arts (AIM), and its subsidiary Sky Walk Records.
+He is responsible for guiding the overall activities of the affiliate music companies such as The IMPACT Foundation, the Sky City Music Company and the Sun Valley Choirs, Inc. Prior to founding AIM in 2005 and Sky Walk Records in 2008, Mr. Anderson was Executive Director of the Algonquin Theater in New York City, as well as, the Executive Director of American Red Cross chapters in New York, Florida and California.

 In a brief hiatus from the music industry in 2006, he was appointed to serve on the National Advisory Council for the Department of Homeland Security by former Secretary Michael Chertoff under the Bush Administration and reappointed by Secretary Janet Napolitano under the Obama Administration in the areas of Public Health and Non-Profit Partnerships.